-If your bid management software hasn't yet fully integrated with AdWords Campaign Experiments, we suggest contacting your software provider for more information.
+If your bid management software hasn't yet fully integrated with Google Ads Campaign Experiments, we suggest contacting your software provider for more information.

 Advanced ad scheduling bid multiplier is applied at the campaign level, so this multiplier is applied first.
 If you've made any experimental bid changes in your campaign experiment, those will be applied second.

 Let's say your ad group level default bid is $1.00.
 On Tuesdays, you have advanced ad scheduling applying a bid multiplier of 50 percent, so all day Tuesday, your bids are $1.50.
 You then turn on an experiment for this campaign with an experimental bid of +10 percent.
 On Monday, and Wednesday through Sunday, your bids will be $1.00 in the control group and $1.10 in the experiment group.
 However, on Tuesdays your bids will be $1.50 in the control group and $1.65 (+10 percent of $1.50) in the experiment group.

 You can manage some aspects of Campaign Experiments using Google Ads Editor.What you can do using Google Ads Editor